TheOdinProject/curriculum/web_development_101/project_html_css.md

 ## Viewing your project on the web

-If you want to show your work to others, or submit a solution below, you will need to publish your site so that others can access it from the web, rather than just on your local machine.
+If you want to show your work (the project) to others, or submit a solution below, you will need to publish your site so that others can access it from the web, rather than just on your local machine.
 The good news is that if you have your project on github (as described above) doing this is incredibly simple.
 There are a couple of options here, both with their own pros and cons.

 ### Option 1: github-pages